dxw/contracts/agreements/govpress.md

 13. ### Confidentiality

     1.  dxw believe that it is best to be open.
-    2.  dxw will generally not keep the details of your site confidential, including by not limited to:
+    2.  dxw will generally not keep the details of your website confidential, including by not limited to:

         1. The fact that dxw has a commercial relationship with you;
-        2. The nature and goals of your site;
+        2. The nature and goals of your website;
-        3. The cost to host your site.
+        3. The cost to host your website.

     3. However, dxw do regard the following as confidential:

-        1. The specific content of documents or copy that will be published on any of your sites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements;
+        1. The specific content of documents or copy that will be published on any of your websites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements;
-        2. Personal data dxw aquires during the course of hosting your site;
+        2. Personal data dxw aquires during the course of hosting your website;
         3. The content or existence of any document you send to us that is protectively marked.